Pepsit36/SummernoteBundle/README.md

 Additional Configuration
 ------------------------
 Pepsit36/Summernote supports some configuration parameters.
-This parameters can be configured in config.yml.
+These parameters can be configured in config.yml.

 * **width**: This is the width of Summernote widget (default: 0)
 ```yml